LOD-Onderwijsregistratie/LOD2XMI/source/examples/readME.md

 # Data-examples

-This directory contains  a small imaginary data example, from the RIO world (Register Instellingen en Opleiding = Registry for Schools and Education in the Netherlands).
-It is spiked with canonical rich datatypes including a bit of versioning.
+This directory contains  a small imaginary model example (M1 in terms of the 4 -layers by OMG).
+It is spiked with rich datatypes including a bit of versioning.

 The original is a Turtle-file (see subdirectory).
 This is transformed into rdf/xml because that is what XSLT acts upon.
 However, there seem to be major differences to express linked datacontent with rdf/xml: